Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 According to modern man’s scientific way of thinking, however, the whole idea of Resurrection or Rapture seems preposterous.
 Although Christians accept this unusual doctrine by faith, it does help to understand that that faith is based on recorded testimonies from the past, including Jesus’ own deeds and words on the subject, including His own Resurrection.
 We can rest assured then that this is a future event that will come to pass.
 The big question in Christian circles is “when?”

 But first, it would help to know, what exactly is meant by the term “Rapture”?
 The “Rapture” refers to the Resurrection of both the dead and those who are still alive at the time of Christ’s Second Coming; and it happens “en masse”.
-It is the sudden transfer into some honored place in the celestial realm of God’s people of all ages in the final moments of mankind’s history.
+It is the sudden transfer into an honored place in the celestial realm of God’s people of all ages in the final moments of human history.
 This “end” of the age seems to happen in stages but begins with the dramatic appearance of Christ in the heavens, at which moment the angels will “gather together His elect. . . from one end of heaven to the other”.
 (Matthew 24:31) The timing for this event comes in verse 29 in the phrase “immediately after the tribulation of those days”.

 To go into all the doctrinal why’s and wherefore’s on this controversial subject of pre- or post-Tribulation Rapture is a whole other study in itself.
 From the little that we have seen, however, the arrows are already pointing to the realization that there is no reason to think that Christians will be spared from this time of Tribulation.
 And truly, such thinking is counter-productive; it creates an attitude of complacency and false security with a consequent lack of preparedness for the trying days to come.